ei-shadi/ZeroSpoil/README.md

 <h2 align="center">✨ Project Overview</h2>

 **ZeroSpoil** is a full-stack web application designed to help users efficiently manage food items by tracking expiry dates.
 It sends timely reminders to prevent food spoilage and promotes mindful consumption.
-Built as a complete CRUD system with secure authentication, it’s a practical app to learn full-stack principles while encouraging sustainability.
+Built as a complete CRUD system with secure Firebase authentication, it encourages sustainability by reducing food waste.

 ---